 Commercial health insurance plans cover all of your medical examination costs including acute health problems and fulfil conditions of a Czech Visa requirement and temporary residency (according to Czech law of Act No. 326/1999 Coll.)
 There are 2 types of commercial health insurance:

 - Comprehensive ins.
-Covers all medical treatments and fulfils Czech visa requirements.
+Covers all medical treatments and fulfills Czech visa requirements.

 Commercial health insurance holders should contact their insurance company before visiting the doctor, but the insurance company will send the insurance doctor with whom they have a contract, in case the insured person needs to visit a doctor with whom the insurance company doesn’t have a contract he pays medical treatment himself and claim the payment back with the insurance company.